Understanding the Pros and Cons of a Private Limited Company (Ltd.)

 5. Perpetual Succession

-Unlike partnerships, which dissolve upon the death or withdrawal of a partner, a Ltd. company enjoys perpetual succession.
+Unlike partnerships, which dissolve upon the death or withdrawal of a partner, a Ltd. In practice, company enjoys perpetual succession.
 This means the company continues to exist even if shareholders die, retire, or leave the business.
 This continuity provides stability and safeguards the company's future, irrespective of changes in ownership.
 This long-term perspective is essential for building a sustainable and enduring enterprise.

 Disadvantages of a Private Limited Company (Ltd.)